 The court reports all DUI convictions to the State Law Enforcement Agency.
 For most second-offense DUIs, the Agency will revoke the driver's license for one year, followed by an ignition interlock device (IID) requirement of two years.
 However, the motorist can shorten the revocation period by opting to install the IID after completing 45 days of the revocation.
 Successful usage of the IID for two years will negate the one-year revocation requirement.

 However, drivers who refused BAC testing or had a BAC of .15% or more are subject to increased penalties.
-These drivers must serve the one-year revocation and complete a four-year IID requirement.
-It may be possible to petition the court for a restricted IID license after the initial 45 days of the revocation.
+These drivers must serve the two-year revocation and complete a two-tot-three-year IID requirement.
+The driver can petition the court for a restricted IID license after the initial 45 days of the revocation.